kindredFP/sandbox/README.md

 # Sandbox Project

-This repository is a simple sandbox project designed to experiment with various Node.js packages, ESLint configurations, and potentially Cypress tests.
+This repository is a simple sandbox project designed to experiment with various Node.js packages, ESLint configurations, and Cypress tests.

 ## Project Structure